dtinit/data-transfer-project/Documentation/Overview.md

 Individuals are any person who interacts with a Provider.
 Individuals are interested in being able to manage and move the data they have stored in a Provider’s infrastructure.

 ### Contributors
 Contributors are official members of the Data Transfer Project.
-The are most likely Providers, but may also be organizations who are interested in enabling data transfer among their members.
-Contributors contribute in may ways to the Data Transfer Project Open Source project, including contributing code, tools, advice and insights.
+They are most likely Providers, but may also be organizations who are interested in enabling data transfer among their members.
+Contributors contribute in many ways to the Data Transfer Project Open Source project, including contributing code, tools, advice and insights.

 ### Provider
 Providers are any company or entity that holds user data.
 Providers may or may not be contributors.